aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 ## Independent Practice
 For the Independent Practice, we will take the following template program below and complete the "TODO" portions that are in the comments.
-To confirm that your results are corrrect, iterate each list that you create and output the results.
+To confirm that your results are correct, iterate each list that you create and output the results.

 **Hint:**